-- What has caused the mold in my home?
+- What has caused the mould in my home?

-- Many ways to remove mold using safe products
+- Many ways to remove mould using safe products

 The EU (European Union), in collaboration with the WHO (World Health Organisation), makes the following statement:“Damp and Mould: why you should care!

 In Europe, an estimated 10–50% (depending on the country) of the indoor environments where human beings live, work and play are damp.
 Too much moisture makes a home stuffy and gives it a faint odour.
 Humid walls create a coldness that makes more heating necessary and increases energy bills.
 You can find an in-depth review of mould here.

 The symptoms of mould exposure include sore throat, fungal infection, eczema, chesty cough, runny nose, watery eyes and many others.
 Is mould dangerous?
 The simple answer is yes.
 According to Professor Malcolm Richardson, Professor of medical mycology at Manchester University there is a lack of awareness of the potential danger of mould in the UK.
 Amongst the hundreds of thousands of different strains of mould Professor Richardson says there are about ten types which are potentially dangerous to health.
 They cause medical problems including allergic reactions, sinusitis, bronchitis and pneumonia.
 Deaths from such ailments have been linked to mould in the home.